hrsh7th/nvim-cmp/README.md

 I've optimized `nvim-cmp` as much as possible, but there are currently some known / unfixable issues.

-1. `cmp-buffer` source and too large buffer.
+**`cmp-buffer` source and too large buffer**

 The `cmp-buffer` source makes an index of the current buffer so if the current buffer is too large, it will slowdown the main UI thread.

-1. Some language servers.
+**Slow language server**

 For example, `typescript-language-server` will returns 15k items to the client.
 In such a case, it will take 100ms just to parse payloads as JSON.

-1. You set `vim.lsp.set_log_level` up by yourself.
+**`vim.lsp.set_log_level`**

 This setting will cause the filesystem operation for each LSP payload.
 This will greatly slow down nvim-cmp (and other LSP related features).

 #### How to show name of item kind and source (like compe)?